davidiles/Interim_Goals_Framework/README.md

     projection ‘begins’.
 After this date, progress towards recovery will be evaluated.
 In these projections, we set goals in 2022.

+#### Target trend

-3.  **Target population trend**: We set a goal of achieving annual population growth rates of **+3% per year**.
-This is well within the range of biologically possible growth rates for all species considered, and is also within the range of observed rates of increase for species that have experienced long-term population increases.
+1.  **Target population trend**: We set a goal of achieving annual population growth rates of **+3% per year**.
+This is within the range of biologically possible growth rates for all species considered, and is also within the range of observed growth rates for species that have experienced long-term population increases.

-4.  **Years until target growth rate is achieved**: This relates to the speed at which conservation action is expected to occur.
-We set an aspirational goal of achieving target growth rates in 25 years (2045).
+2.  **Years until target growth rate is achieved**: This relates to the speed at which conservation action is expected to occur, under an optimistic conservation scenario.
+We set an aspirational goal of achieving target growth rates (+3% per year) in 25 years (2045).

 Annual population indices can also be expressed as a percentage of a historical baseline abundance.
 For the BBS, estimated indices prior to